You love coaching. You do not love checking your bank account on the 28th of every month and wondering if you’ve picked the wrong niche.

 Package pricing: $2,000–$7,500

-Certifications that matter: Divorce Coaching Academy, Academy of Professional Family Mediators.
-Marble is one platform that works with this type of coach.
+Certifications that matter: Divorce Coaching Academy, Academy of Professional Family Mediators

-Parenting coaches help parents navigate specific challenges: toddler tantrums, teenage communication, blended families, strong-willed kids.
+Parenting coaches help parents work through specific problems: toddler tantrums, teenage communication, blended families, strong-willed kids.
 Focused on practical skills and mindset, not clinical intervention.

 Hourly rate: $100–$300